garystafford/spring-music-docker/README.md

 ```

 ### Testing the Application
-Partial result of the curl test, hitting the NGINX address.
-Note the difference of the 'Upstream-Address', for Tomcat application instances (`music_app_1`, `music_app_2`, `music_app_3`).
-This demonstrates NGINX's load-balancing is working.
-Also, note the sharp decrease in the 'Request-Time' due to caching, for the same Tomcat application instance, based on the 'Upstream-Address', between the first and fourth requests.
+Below are partial result of the curl test, hitting the NGINX endpoint.
+Note the different IP addresses in the 'Upstream-Address' field between requests.
+This demonstrates NGINX's load-balancing is working across the three Tomcat application instances: `music_app_1`, `music_app_2`, and `music_app_3`.
+Also, note the sharp decrease in the 'Request-Time', due to caching, for the same Tomcat application instance, between the first and fourth requests.
 ```text
 ? for i in {1..10}; do curl -I $(docker-machine ip springmusic);done HTTP/1.1 200 OK